 Once LE began running down this lead, a quick check with the company determined there was an employee named John Swartz and that he had been in the area a week or so prior.

 LE was able to track down Mr. Swartz, questioning him about the murdered man they found along the side of I-81.
-Swartz confessed to murdering him.
-Several days prior to his body being discovered.
-According to Swartz, he had departed from Little Rock, AR on May 16, 1987 to make a delivery to Edison, NJ.
-Along the way he stopped at a Petro Station in Wytheville, Va and spoke with the man.
-He gave his name as Chris, and told Swartz that he’d been stranded at the station for 2 days without food.
-Chris was apparently trying to reach a location to go camping, however Swartz couldn’t recall where.
-He offered to pay Chris in exchange for helping him unload his truck once he reached his destination in NJ, to which Chris agreed.
+Swartz confessed to murdering him several days prior to his body being discovered.
+According to Swartz, he had departed from Little Rock, AR on May 16, 1987, to make a delivery to Edison, NJ.
+Along the way, he stopped at a Petro Station in Wytheville, Va, and spoke with the unidentified man.
+The man told Swartz that his name was Chris and that he’d been stranded at the station for 2 days without food.
+Chris was apparently trying to reach a location to go camping, however, Swartz couldn’t recall where.
+He offered to pay Chris in exchange for his assistance with unloading his truck once he reached his destination in NJ, to which Chris agreed.

-On May 18, 1987 the truck was unloaded and Swartz paid Chris $50 for assisting.
-Afterwards, Chris and Swartz got into an argument concerning the amount of money that had been paid.
-Chris wanted $100 and some of Swartz’s personal belongings from the truck, and had threatened to turn him in for having an unauthorized rider in his truck.
+On May 18, 1987, the truck was unloaded and Swartz paid Chris $50.
+Afterward, Chris and Swartz got into an argument concerning the amount of his compensation.
+Chris wanted $100 and some of Swartz’s personal belongings from the truck.
+Chris then threatened to turn him in for having an unauthorized rider in his truck.

 While at a truck stop in Raphine, VA, Chris allegedly pulled a switchblade knife out on Swartz and threatened him again over the money.
 They left the truck stop and after traveling several more miles down the interstate, Swartz pulled his truck over onto the shoulder of the road, telling Chris that he had to relieve himself.
 Once Chris exited the truck himself, Swartz shot him twice.
 Once in the abdomen and once in the head.
 He then did his best to dispose of Chris and his possessions.